Table of Contents

 The outsourcing of information technology services or business processes has already become a major part of the strategy for global expansion both for international companies and multinational conglomerates.
 When it comes to outsourcing services, there are three major models from which businesses can choose – onshore, offshore, and nearshore.
 While onshore means selecting a provider located in your own country or a neighboring one, offshore is for outsourcing companies separated by big physical distances from the business.
 Nearshore then is the model that involves delegating IT processes to companies located in a similar time zone or close geographical proximity to your country of business.
 This proximity majorly reduces development time and helps you resolve any obstacles quickly.
+This is where IT outsourcing Eastern Europe comes in, as it provides a nearshore outsourcing option for businesses located in Western Europe.

 In this article, we are going to establish why you should focus on IT outsourcing to Eastern Europe, and how to select the best nearshore destination located in the region.